jamesholland-uk/automation-metadata-collector/README.md

 type: (module|example|refarch)
 Override what the README is for
-Default is 'module' if in modules directory, 'example' if in examples directory, or 'refarch' if in examples directory and contains the term 'Reference Architecture'
+Default is 'module' if in modules directory, 'example' if in examples directory

 description:
 Set the description that shows in the card for each module in the index pages